pcorey/pcorey.github.io/_posts/2015-04-27-meteor-package-scan.markdown

 layout: post
 title:  "Meteor Package Scan"
 titleParts:  ["Meteor", "Package Scan"]
-description: "Are you using Meteor packages with known security vulnerabilities?
+excerpt: "Are you using Meteor packages with known security vulnerabilities?
 Package Scan will tell you."
 author: "Pete Corey"
 date:   2015-04-27
 categories: